 Hey there – welcome to the Tulip Labs.
 You will find here information about my background and interests as well as a series of articles related to the sofware industry.

 Back in 2003 I completed my studies with an LL.M in Digital Law followed by an internship at the European Parliament.
 It opened my eyes on the questions at stake in terms of innovation and together at same time, the future of our society.

-Doesn’t creativity drive our world?
+Doesn’t creativity lead our world?
 I believe so, and here is where my commitment to understand, highlight and defeat unnecessary barriers to innovation started.

 In a world in constant changes, our capacity to adapt our behaviours to new situations is of vital importance.
 As a matter of survival it is thus essential to let innovators do their work: study what exists, come up with new solutions.